US to tighten rules on Chinese state media | DW | 18.02.2020

 'Propaganda apparatus'

-The designation would not impose any on the Chinese media's journalistic work within the US.
+The designation would not impose any restrictions on the Chinese media's journalistic work within the US.

 "There is no dispute that all five of these entities are part of the [Chinese] party-state propaganda news apparatus and they take their orders directly from the top," a State Department official told reporters on condition of anonymity.